WAYS TO CONNECT

 Upper Elementary (3rd Grade through 6th Grade)

 Bobbi and Richie will lead the class on a lesson mirroring the main service.
-Using the Soul Matters Curriculum as a guide, they will provide activities to help the class delve deeper into the theme of Joy!
+Using the Soul Matters Curriculum as a guide, they will provide activities to help the class delve deeper into the theme of Imagination!

 Youth Group (7th Grade through High School)